stefankeys/OtakingHugo/content/hyouka.md

 sub_title:
 Date: 2020-05-04
 LastMod:
+type: a
 ---

 [Back to Catalog](https://otaking.xyz/index.html)

-*"Are you an anti-social person, with a rosy but otherwise boring life?
+_"Are you an anti-social person, with a rosy but otherwise boring life?
 Someone who deep inside feels you are charismatic and people of the opposite sex should be very interested in you, even if you act like an uncaring person that would normally make everybody to be fed up with you?
-Then Hyouka is the show for you!"* – [@thatanimesnob](https://steemit.com/@thatanimesnob)
+Then Hyouka is the show for you!"_ – [@thatanimesnob](https://steemit.com/@thatanimesnob)

 I like Hyouka.
 I have watched it a couple of times and I am still angry for not getting a proper ending for the romance in it.
 It evoked feelings of nostalgia for an old fantasy of a small group of friends who are perfectly complementary to each other.

 Hyouka is a slice-of-life/mystery series.
-The protagonist Horeki wants to live a grey high school life by preserving as much of his energies as possible and doing his best to be average at everything and by not participating in any of the activities and yet even without trying he is shown to posses a knack for solving mysteries.
+The protypeonist Horeki wants to live a grey high school life by preserving as much of his energies as possible and doing his best to be average at everything and by not participating in any of the activities and yet even without trying he is shown to posses a knack for solving mysteries.

 Satoshi Fukube is Oreki’s best friend (for reasons I can’t understand) and he also has a photographic ‘database-like’ memory(he also gets edgy midseason for dorama purposes).